 - Turn off the power: Turn the breaker to the “Off” position before you handle any electrical components.

 - Adjust the temperature: Use a flat-blade screwdriver and turn the arrow indicating the temperature.
-Try decreasing the temperature a few degrees.
+Try decreasing the temperature by a few degrees.